haiwen/seafile-admin-docs/manual/deploy/ocm.md

 #### View be shared libraries

-User can jump to “Shared from other servers” page to view the libraries shared by other servers and cancel the sharing.
+You can jump to “Shared from other servers” page to view the libraries shared by other servers and cancel the sharing.
 ![ocm-list-be-shared-libraries](../images/ocm-list-be-shared-libraries.png)

-User can enter the library to view、 download、 and upload files.
+And enter the library to view、 download、 or upload files.
 ![ocm-view-download-upload-files-in-library](../images/ocm-view-download-upload-files-in-library.png)